Kid-Friendly Activities in the Cumberland Valley

 Jubilee Cake Studio is in the same shopping complex as SkyZone so head there before or after an invigorating jump session.
 Register for a scheduled workshop or visit the decorate-it-yourself cake studio as a walk-in during normal business hours.
 You can choose to decorate either a cake or cupcakes and you get full use of any of the available decorating tools.

-Paulus Farm Market is about a 15-minute drive from The Game Table Café in the opposite direction from Adventure Zone Playground.
-Here the kids can feed friendly barnyard animals and let their imagination – and body – run wild in the Farm Park play area.
+At Paulus Farm Market, on the outskirts of downtown Mechanicsburg, the kids can feed friendly barnyard animals and let their imagination – and body – run wild in the Farm Park play area.
 In the meantime, parents can do a little shopping at the farm market.

 Finally, you can end the day with dinner at Ever Grain Brewing Co.
 This casual restaurant offers craft beer and craft food and its laid-back vibe and open space make it ideal for younger children, who can choose a meal from the kids' menu.